- Searching (and tab-completion) of all email addresses (via

 You’ll need to make sure you’ve configured Mutt to use your mailcap

-file and to automatically view text/calendar
+file and to automatically view text/calendar attachments

 set mailcap_path = ~/.mutt/mailcap